 While our members and chapters have been planning, fundraising for and executing quality fish habitat restoration and enhancement projects around Minnesota for four decades, the availability of funds to hire heavy equipment operators and purchase materials remains the limiting factor in the amount of habitat work we can complete.
 Each discrete project is an additional "stand alone" project which supplements the amount of habitat work which MNTU chapters have traditionally been able to complete.
-Our partnership with the L-SOHC and taxpayers has dramatically increased the amount of degraded habitat we are restoring and enhancing for the benefit of all Minnesotans.
+Our partnership with the L-SOHC and taxpayers has dramatically increased the amount of degraded habitat we are restoring and enhancing for all Minnesotans.
+This funding will allow us to accelerate work on the backlog of degraded habitat found on existing public lands and easements.